CrudeCreations/pornpics-dataset-gen/README.md

 - Creates a text file for each image containing the prompt (alt text, categories, and tags) for [OneTrainer](https://github.com/Nerogar/OneTrainer).
 - Persists the current offset to allow resuming the scraping process on subsequent runs.
 - Utilizes concurrency to improve performance.
+- Image reviewing tool under /review
+    - This allows for you to review the dataset and refine any labels into a new location

 ## Requirements